SERG-Delft/cs4300/2021/index.md

 * In the lecture slot, we discuss the two readings.
 45 minutes for each.
 * A randomly chosen student takes notes of the main points that emerge out of our discussion and submits a PR to this website.

+This is a 5 ECTS course, so we expect around 14 hours of dedication a week:

+* 4 hours reading the required chapters and papers
+* 4 hours in the lectures discussing the readings with all the students
+* 6 hours working on the project of the course

 ## Course project

 In groups of 3-4, students work on a research project with the focus of getting a deeper understanding on a software refactoring problem and/or technique.
 Topics that can be explored are the same as our related literature: